drbap/magicuser-theme-for-obsidian/README.md

 ✨ **MagicUser** is a custom theme for Obsidian.md that provides a pleasant and focused note-taking experience, with light and dark themes for day and night use.

-With the Style Settings Community Plugin, you can customize many theme elements to create a more personalized and engaging workflow.
+With the **Style Settings** community plugin, customize a wide range of MagicUser theme elements to suit your preferences and create a truly engaging and productive workspace.

-I hope you enjoy using MagicUser theme and find that it helps you to be more productive and inspired.
+I hope you'll find the MagicUser theme to be a valuable tool in enhancing your productivity and creativity.
+I hope you'll enjoy its features and appreciate the positive impact it has on your Obsidian experience.

 ## Installation